Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Prompt Design and Supplementary Results

-We provide an example of five consecutive time steps using the original prompt (see Figure~\ref{fig:original_prompt}) to demonstrate \gptc's decision-making process in the dueling bandits setting.
-This example highlights \gptc's capability to analyze available information, reason about the relative strengths of the arms, and make informed decisions on which pair of arms to duel next.
+We present exemplars using the original prompt (see Figure~\ref{fig:original_prompt}) to illustrate the decision-making process of both \gptc and \gpto in the dueling bandits setting.
+These examples highlight how each model interprets the available data, reasons about the relative strengths of the arms, and selects the next pair of arms to duel.
+The exemplars show both successful convergence cases and the failures of each model.